vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Use a custom dataset for the container's rootfs.
 The dataset and all its parents are created, if it doesn't already exist.

+    `--missing-devices` `check`|`provide`|`remove`
+      The imported container may require access to devices that are not configured on this system.
+This option determines how should `osctld` treat those missing devices. `check` means that if a missing device is found, an error is returned and the import is aborted. `provide` will add missing devices to all parent groups and ensure sufficient access mode. `remove` will remove all unconfigured devices from the container.
+The default mode is `check`.

 `ct migrate stage` [*options*] *id* *destination* Stage migration of container *id* to *destination*. *destination* is a host name or an IP address of another vpsAdminOS node.
 The container's user, group